j1an5/workers-oauth-provider-forgbot/storage-schema.md

    - The code is hashed and looked up
    - After verification, the `auth_code:{codeHash}` entry is deleted
    - A new refresh token is generated and its hash is stored in the grant record
-   - A new access token is generated and its hash is stored in a separate `token:{accessTokenId}` entry
+   - A new access token is generated and its hash is stored as `token:{userId}:{grantId}:{accessTokenId}` with denormalized grant data
    - Both tokens are returned to the client
+5. When the client makes API requests with the access token:
+   - The system looks up the token directly using the structured key format
+   - Grant information is already available in the token record, eliminating need for a separate lookup
+   - The API handler is called with the grant props from the token record
-5. Access tokens expire automatically after their TTL.
+6. Access tokens expire automatically after their TTL.
-6. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.
+7. Refresh tokens do not expire and are stored directly in the grant; they remain valid until the grant is revoked.
-7. When using a refresh token, the client provides it, and after verification, a new access token is issued.
+8. When a grant is revoked:
+   - All associated access tokens are found using the key prefix `token:{userId}:{grantId}:` and deleted
+   - The grant record is deleted, which also effectively revokes the refresh token

 ## Implementation Notes